 THE ISLE OF WIGHT

 Visual evidence that this was a bad night for Jimi.
+This dreary concert happened a month after the surreal Maui performance.
+What a contrast for Jimi, Mitch and Billy.
+They hadn't played together or researched since the Hawaii concerts and they were thrust on stage at about 1 a.m.
+The performance has one or two good moments but overall, it's a raggedy show, with Jimi seemingly lost at times.
 We see him throw his guitar down in disgust and exhaustion at the end.
-He didn't want to do the European tour, but his management insisted, and in the end, it killed him.
-It is moving to see his occaisional smiles but I do find the whole thing too depressing to enjoy.
+He didn't really want to do this short European tour, but cash was desperately needed (to pay off the debts for the construction of Electric Lady Studios).
+It is moving to see his occasional smiles but I do find the whole thing just too depressing to watch.

 This performance had a very bad effect on Jimi's image as it gave the impression that he was burnt out by mid 1970 (which was simply untrue as Mauii, Copenhagen, Gothenburg, Fehmarn Island performances, all show him to have been as hot as ever).